1-to-100/baseplate-v3/README.md

 ### 📦 Other Supabase Actions

-The `supabase/` directory contains scripts for managing migrations, Edge Functions, and admin setup:
+The `supabase/` directory contains scripts for managing migrations, Edge Functions, and admin setup.
+For more details see `supabase/README.md`.

+**/supabase/.env required for running bootstrap**

 ```bash
 cd supabase